Department of Art and Art History (GRAD)

 - Three required courses: Methods in Art Historical Research (ARTH 850) in the first semester; Writing Seminar (ARTH 991)in the second year, and Master's Thesis (ARTH 993) in the fourth semester

-- Nine courses, five of which should be graduate research seminars (900-level)
+- Nine courses, five of which should be graduate research seminars (700-level or above) taken within the department (ARTH course designation).

 -